LastAncientOne/LastAncientOne/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=LastAncientOne&layout=compact)](https://github.com/LastAncientOne/github-readme-stats)

 ### I’m currently working on options and different stock strategies in python and excel.
 I will be updating and adding new files in SimpleStockAnalysisPython.
+Going to work on a new project.

 ## Please leave a ⭐️ if you like or using my repositories for yourself to modify!